How do I become certified?

 What is a Provisional Certificate?

-- The governing body or owner of a wastewater treatment plant submits a written request specifying a reason for the need for the provisional certification, including one of the following:
+- The governing body or owner of a wastewater treatment plant submits a written request specifying a reason for the need for the provisional certification, which may include the need to fill a vacancy created by death, resignation, extended illness, or suspension or revocation of the certification of the operator in responsible charge, or similar cause as determined by the commissioner.

-- The provisional certificate nominee submits, simultaneously an application requesting examination and certification.
+- The provisional certificate nominee submits, simultaneously, an application requesting examination and certification.

 - The provisional certificate nominee currently meets the educational and experience requirements for the appropriate class of certification.

-Once all of these conditions are met, IDEM may then issue a provisional certificate for up to one year.
+Once all these conditions are met, IDEM may then issue a provisional certificate for up to one year.
 A provisional certificate may not be renewed, nor will a second provisional certificate be granted to the same facility.

 How do I renew my license?

-Your license will expire after three years unless you take action to renew it.
-The expiration date is shown on your card.
-You should receive a letter from IDEM informing you that it is time to renew.
 To maintain certification, and the right to work as an Indiana Certified Wastewater Operator, you need to do the following:

 - Class A-SO and I-SP operators need a total of 8 contact hours.